-481. RECITAL Prerequisite: Permission of instructor.
+443S.
+STUDIES IN MUSIC LITERATURE Specialized studies in various genres of music literature, such as choral, keyboard, operatic, art song, musical theatre, and symphonic literatur Offered on demand.
+May be repeated for credit with a different topic.
+HUMANITIES FOUNDATION 449.
+VOCAL PEDAGOGY Prerequisite: 200-level applied study, or permission of the instructor.
+A study of vocal production, with emphasis on preparation for the stude to teach private voice lessons.
+Participants will be assigned a voice student during the semester, who they will teach under periodic supervision.
+On demand.
+460. SACRED MUSIC II: CHURCH MUSIC MANAGEMENT Designed to provide students with a working knowledge of Church Music Management as well as various issues ranging from Sacred Chor Literature, Public Worship (symbolism and space), Liturgical Practice, and Management.
+The class also includes practical application ar observation of church music programs in the local area Alternate years.
+471. SENIOR SEMINAR 481.
+RECITAL Prerequisite: Permission of instructor.
 Preparation and performance of a public recital.
 May be repeated for credit.
 491-496.
 INDEPENDENT STUDY IN MUSIC Prerequisite: Junior or senior status.
 Open to music majors with junior or senior standing.
-A special project in analysis, research, or an applied area will be designed by the student and a faculty advisor.
+A special project in analysis, research, or an applie area will be designed by the student and a faculty advisor.
 This project will then be submitted to the music faculty for approval.
-Regular and periodical evaluation will be made by the supervising faculty member and the results of the independent study will be presented in the form of a paper, an original composition, or a public performance.
+Regular ar periodical evaluation will be made by the supervising faculty member and the results of the independent study will be presented in the form a paper, an original composition, or a public performance.
 May be repeated for credit.
 On demand.
-199. MODULE STUDIES APPLIED MUSIC: Private Instruction (All students must pass a Sophomore Assessment before taking upper-level applied lessons).
+APPLIED MUSIC: Private Instruction (All students must pass a Sophomore Assessment before taking upper-level applied lessons).
 140. APPLIED MUSIC FOR NON-MUSIC MAJORS 170, 270, 370,470.
 APPLIED MUSIC FOR BA IN MUSIC 180, 280, 380, 480.
 APPLIED MUSIC FOR CONCENTRATION IN PERFORMANCE OR COMPOSITION ENSEMBLES: HUMANITIES PERFORMANCE Ensemble courses may be taken for credit or non-credit; however, credit for ensembles does not count toward any major.
-Only 8 hours of activity courses may count toward the hours for graduation.
-153. CENTENARY CHOIR The Centenary Choir performs a wide variety of choral literature and makes many public performances.
-Non-music majors welcome.
-Audition required.
-154. CAMERATA This group sings the great choral chamber literature from all periods of music history.
+Only 8 hours activity courses may count toward the hours for graduation.
+153. CENTENARY CHOIR 154.
+CAMERATA0- This group sings the great choral chamber literature from all periods of music history.
 Public concerts each semester.
-Non-music majors welcome.
+Non-music majo welcome.
 Audition required.
-156. HURLEY ORCHESTRA0-1 School of Music instrumental ensemble which performs chamber music repertoire for strings, woodwinds and brass as well as larger orchestral music.
+156. HURLEY ORCHESTRA0- School of Music instrumental ensemble which performs in collaboration with the Centenary Youth Orchestra in chamber music repertoire f strings, woodwinds and brass as well as larger orchestral music.
 Non-music majors welcome.
 Audition required.
-157. SINGERS' PERFORMANCE WORKSHOP0-1 A performance experience which emphasizes training in stage movement and acting for singers.
-Literature may include opera, operetta, or musical theatre.
+157. SINGERS' PERFORMANCE WORKSHOP0- A performance experience which emphasizes training in stage movement and acting for singers.
+Literature may include opera, operetta, musical theatre.
 Non-music majors welcome.
 Audition required.
 158. COLLABORATIVE PIANO Prerequisites: MUS 111-112, or permission of instructor.
 The study of the art of vocal and instrumental collaboration.
-This class will also cover the fundamentals of advanced sight reading, harmonization, transposition, improvisation, score reading, figured bass, and ensemble playing.
-Non-music majors welcome.
+This class will also cov the fundamentals of advanced sight reading, harmonization, transposition, improvisation, score reading, figured bass, and ensemble playin Non-music majors welcome.
 Audition required.
-160. CHAMBER ENSEMBLES Small instrumental or vocal ensembles, such as percussion ensembles and string ensembles.
-Non-music majors welcome, Audition required
+160. CHAMBER ENSEMBLES Small instrumental or vocal ensembles, such as percussion, brass, string, or improvisatory ensembles.Non-music majors welcom